oomph-lib/oomph-lib/README.md

 ### Step 2: Installing oomph-lib
-Now that the required third-party libraries are available, we proceed to the actual `oomph-lib` process.
+Now that the required third-party libraries are available, we proceed to the actual `oomph-lib` build process.
 Again we stress that inexperienced (or lazy) users may prefer to use the `oomph_build.py` script, described [below](#Building-with-oomph_build.py).
 For those who want to do the installation manually, we discuss three different options.
 The process is obviously very similar to the generic CMake build process already used for the third-party libraries.
-The key here is to specify the location of the third-party libraries -- either those just built or those installed elsewhere.
+The key here is to specify the location of the third-party libraries -- either those just built or those already pre-installed elsewhere.
 For simplicity we initially assume that the third-party libraries were built as described above.
 The install directory (irrespective of its location) then contains a file `cmake_flags_for_oomph_lib.txt` which contains all the relevant information about the location of the third-party libraries.
 It can be passed directly to the configure stage of the `oomph-lib` build.
-In fact, for convenience, we list the entire CMake command required to configure the `oomph-lib` build.
+In fact, when the build process for the third-party libraries finishes it lists a variety of equivalent CMake commands that can be used to configure the subsequent `oomph-lib` build.

 #### Option 1: Default installation